bonitasoft/bonita-doc/md/migrate-from-an-earlier-version-of-bonita-bpm.md

 please follow this procedure:
 * ensure your Bonita platform is shut down
 * in a first step, run Bonita migration tool to update Bonita platform to version 7.10.5, following the procedure above
-* then upgrade your Oracle database server to the version 19c, version 7.11.x is compatible with 12c and 19c.
+* then upgrade your Oracle database server to version 19c (version 7.10.x is compatible with 12c and 19c.)
 * in a second step, run the migration tool again to migrate the platform to 7.11.0 or newer
 * once done, you can restart your updated Bonita platform